swiss-seismological-service/scrtdd/doc/base/singleevent.rst

 Relocation Process
 ------------------

-In Single-Event mode the double-difference system is slightly modified compared to the :ref:`Multi-Event version <multi-event-relocation-process-label>`.
-This is because we are only interested in computing the changes of the real-time event with respect to the background catalog and not so much in the changes on the reference events that the new event might introduce.
-The reason is the difficulty in avoiding errors in the background catalog when the update happens automatically.
-Since the background catalog is never changed during the Single-Event relocation, the double-difference equation used to build the double-difference system becomes:
+In Single-Event mode, the double-difference system is slightly modified compared to the :ref:`Multi-Event version <multi-event-relocation-process-label>`.
+In this mode, we focus exclusively on computing the changes to the real-time event relative to the reference catalog, rather than allowing the reference events to move.

+Because the reference catalog remains fixed during Single-Event relocation, the equation used to build the system simplifies to:

 .. math:: \frac{\partial t_k^i}{\partial m} \Delta m^i = dr_k^{ij}

-compared to the multi-event version, the equation lose the :math:`- \frac{\partial t_k^j}{\partial m} \Delta m^j` part.
-This new formulation computes the changes (lat, lon, depth, time) of a real-time event i with respect to the background catalog event j.
-The real-time event relocation becomes then the computation of the relative position of a new event to a set of fixed reference events, which dismisses the problem of a possible shift in absolute location during the inversion.
-Problem :ref:`that exists in the multi-event mode <absolute-plus-relative-label>`.
-As a result the damping factor :math:`\lambda` can be set to a very low value or event 0.
-Also the constraint in absolute travel time residuals :math:`\omega` (:ref:`inclusion-tt-residual-label`) can be set to zero.
+Compared to the multi-event version, this formulation omits the term :math:`- \frac{\partial t_k^j}{\partial m} \Delta m^j`.
+This new formulation computes the hypocenter changes of a real-time event i with respect to the fixed reference catalog event j.
+This approach treats the reference events as high-precision "anchors", which are not relocated.
+It eliminates the risk of cluster centroid shifts during the inversion, a concern in :ref:`multi-event mode <absolute-plus-relative-label>`.

-It should be clear now the importance of having a background catalog with good absolute locations, not only relative, since the quality of the background catalog directly transfers to real-time relocations.
-Moreover, because the background catalog events are not updated by the Single-Event inversion, a periodic update of the reference catalog that includes the new events is required.
-This contribution might be negligible for well established clusters, but it is of a crucial importance for regions where the historicial seismicity contains very few events and it is susceptible to considerable changes.
-Thanks to its integration into SeisComP, rtDD allows for easy and automatic periodic background catalog updates, which should be taken into consideration when applying the tool in real-time.
+This highlights the critical importance of a high-quality reference catalog with accurate absolute locations, as any errors in the reference events will directly impact the real-time relocations.
+Furthermore, since reference events are not updated during single-event inversions, the catalog should be periodically updated to incorporate new events.
+This is particularly vital in regions with sparse historical seismicity. rtDD facilitates this through easy integration for periodic catalog updates.
 See :ref:`continuous-label`.